Call Us Today: (520) 797-9215

 Understanding the Living Trust

 What is Probate?
-Probate is the court process to ensure your debts are paid and assets are distributed per your will.
-Without a will, state law decides how your assets are divided.
+Probate is the court process to approve the Will, appoint an individual to be the Personal Representative, also known as Executor, ensure your debts are paid, and assets are distributed persuant to the terms of your Will.
+Without a Will, state law decides who will be the Personal Representative and how your assets are divided.

 Probate is problematic for several reasons:

-It’s time-consuming: The process can take anywhere from 9 months to 2 years, during which time assets are frozen.
+It’s time-consuming: The process can take from 9 months to 12 months, on average.

 It’s public: Anyone can view what you owned and who you owed, leaving your family’s finances exposed.